zaphosting/docs/docs/ironarmada-firststeps-dashboard.md

 ---
 id: ironarmada-firststeps-dashboard
 title: "Iron Armada: Dashboard overview"
-description: Information about the dashboard of an Iron Armada server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about the dashboard of an Iron Armada server from ZAP-Hosting
 sidebar_label: Dashboard
 services:
   - gameserver-ironarmada